thinktandem/thinktandem.io/src/content/services/training.md

 ---
 layout: layouts/service.html
-title: Training
+title: Training Opportunities
-byline: Your team is the best investment you can make.
-Get them up to speed on the latest and most cutting edge development practices.
+byline:  ...because your team is the best investment you can make
-cta: Move your team into the 21st century.
+cta: Acheive with your team.
 link: /services/training
 color: orange
 seo: